An enclave of manicured neighborhoods just minutes from downtown Washington.

 McLean’s relatively quiet business district is filled with independent shops and boutiques and small neighborhood restaurants.
 But the growth of Tysons Corner down the road dramatically expands the shopping and dining options while the town center retains its quaint, neighborly feel.

-You can still see old farmhouses dotting McLean’s neighborhoods, which also include colonial, mid-century ranches, and split-level homes.
+When it comes to McLean real estate, you can still see old farmhouses dotting McLean’s neighborhoods, which also include colonial, mid-century ranches, and split-level homes.
 But many swathes of land, such as the old Evans Farm along Route 123, have been turned into large, new luxury developments since the turn of the 21st century.

 Easy access to parks and trails.